 Akamai solutions can help reduce the congestion online and, in fact, managed to increase the speed online despite the high traffic.

 Security remains one of the biggest challenges of them all as the threat actors are more active than before.

 The volume of major denial of service denial attacks on Akamai customers gone up significantly over the past few months.
 While key traffic categories have seen increase in the last 3 months, Malware is the highest.

-Types of attacks that have exponentially seen a rise in the last few months included Account Stuffing attacks, Magecart attacks and attacks against enterprise infrastructure.
+Types of attacks that have exponentially seen a rise in the last few months included Credential Stuffing attacks, Magecart attacks and attacks against enterprise infrastructure.

-He also shared a Case Study of a recent massive cyberattack that one of Akamai’s customers faced.
+He also shared a Case Study of a massive recent cyberattack that Akamai successfully mitigated for a customer.

 The event moved forward with Siddharth Deshpande, Director of Security Strategy at Akamai Technologies sharing his insights on the trends mentioned by Dr. Tom.

 Siddharth spoke about how the digital risk surface needs to be managed effectively for critical infrastructure sectors in the light of persistent attack campaigns on public sector organisations.